SS Biela (Liverpool), Merchant Navy

 Emerson family grave headstone in the Copeland Island Cemetery

-William Patton (the casualty) was born around 1920 and he was the eldest son of William and Mary Elizabeth Patton (nee McNeill).
+William Patton (the casualty) was born on 7 August 1919 at 51 Lisburn Road, Belfast, and he was the eldest son of William and Mary Elizabeth Patton (nee McNeill).
 William Patton (the casualty’s father) was born on 11 October 1894 and worked as a butcher.
 Mary Elizabeth McNeill was born on 7 November 1896 in Killinkere, Co.
 Cavan.

 William Patton (the casualty) was a grandson of Thomas and Sophia Patton (nee Matier) who were married on 1 March 1893 in Second Newtownards Presbyterian Church and lived in Donaghadee.